Facilities

 Our school is open plan, modern, and furnished to feel welcoming and safe for our students.
 Our design choices promote independence and agency in our students, encouraging them to take charge of their learning journey down to where they sit, proximity to others, and if they choose a couch or chair.

-We have purposely designed a school that doesn't 'feel like one' - when young people come to SASY, it is a fresh start.
+We have purposely designed a school that doesn't 'feel like a school' - when young people come to SASY, it is a fresh start.

 Chesser Street Campus

-Located in a vine covered lane between Grenfell and Pirie Street in the Adelaide CBD, SASY occupies 25, 27, 29 and 30 Chesser Street.
+Located in a vine covered lane between Grenfell and Pirie Street in the Adelaide CBD, SASY's Senior School occupies 25, 27, 29 and 30 Chesser Street.

 30 Chesser